 Of course, the décor isn’t the only thing that’s garnering public approval.
 Turner’s cuisine is highly regarded in its own right.
 Since joining The Stewart House in August 2018, the self-described “CIA brat” (read: Culinary Institute of America graduate) channels his passion for beautiful cuisine and local ingredients into his Athens kitchen.

 Drawing upon his 14 years of experience at Omega Institute in Rhinebeck and after at Rivertown Lodge in Hudson, he crafts menu items that crisscross Mediterranean flavors with Americana dishes and Hudson Valley ingredients.
 He’s not afraid to lean into trends (bone broth is a starter) and finds a happy balance between comforting fare (hello, smoked tomato soup) and unexpected ingredients (seared haloumi with roasted butternut squash, anyone?).
 His main focus is the Ca. 1883 Tavern, which is open Thursdays through Sundays for dinner and Sundays for brunch.
-Come summer, he’ll extend his presence to the hotel’s River Grill, where he and his team will whip up fan-favorite Highland Hollow beef burgers made perfect with a single flip and simple salads that feature seasonal produce front and center.
+During summer, he extends his presence to the hotel’s River Grill, where he and his team whip up fan-favorite Highland Hollow beef burgers made perfect with a single flip and simple salads that feature seasonal produce front and center.

 “We keep getting new people in,” Turner enthuses, adding that many newcomers are part of wedding parties who overnight at the hotel or stop by before heading to a ceremony in Hudson or nearby at Gather Greene or Meadow Ridge Farm.
 “For wedding parties, we do a great job of being an anchor point for couples getting married in Columbia and Greene Counties.
 We’re right next to the Hudson River and a bridge ride to Hudson.”